Tag Archives: office

 The workplace: What if I gave it all at the office?

 We are hurtling into the future like never before.
 The change makes us anxious about whether we can keep up and makes us less likely to take risks, since the whole world seems risky.
 Just keeping the house together can feel like a challenge.
-For instance, all the Pathmarks are shutting down as part of the A&P’s bankruptcy and the consolidation of regional supermarket chains into giant multinationals.
+For instance, what if a supermarket is your workplace?
+All the Pathmarks are shutting down as part of the A&P’s bankruptcy and the consolidation of regional supermarket chains into giant multinationals.
 Our Pathmark in Gray’s Ferry was across the street from a new Bottom Dollar, so we had two stores for a while.
 Then Aldi bought Bottom Dollar (it’s rival) and Pathmark went bankrupt.
 ACME (pronounced akamee, if you’re new) bought a few Pathmarks but not ours.
 So now we have no stores and have to travel somewhere else for food.

 The workplace is no less challenging for many of us.
 For instance, one of the blessings and curses of new technology is that work is mobile.
 I am writing on the laptop I took on my weekend away — I was never far away.
 Work is so demanding and we are so afraid of the forces that will take it away from us, that we give it total loyalty at all times.
 Social observers say that the workplace, mobile or otherwise, is the dominant place where people work out life now; it replaces family, friendship circles, church and other organizations that used to be the major ways people found an identity.*